BenjaminBorn/academic-kickstart/content/publication/BBGKLW_UFP_2021/index.md

 publication: "***Review of Economic Studies***, reject & resubmit"
 publication_short: ""

-abstract: "We exploit the temporary VAT cut by three percentage points in Germany in the second half of 2020 as a natural experiment to study the spending response to unconventional fiscal policy.
-We use survey and scanner data on households’ consumption expenditures and their perceived pass-through of the tax change into prices to quan- tify the effects of this VAT policy.
+abstract: "We exploit the temporary VAT cut by three percentage points in Germany in the second half of 2020 to study the spending response to unconventional fiscal policy.
+We use survey and scanner data on households' consumption expenditures and their perceived pass-through of the tax change into prices to quantify the effects of this VAT policy.
 The temporary VAT cut led to a relative increase in durable spending of 37 percent for individuals with high perceived pass-through.
 Semi-durable spending also increased.
 According to a back-of-the-envelope calculation, the VAT policy increased aggregate consumption spending by 26 billion Euros, or 1.6 percent."

 # Summary.
 An optional shortened abstract.
 summary: ""